PyJobShop

 Parameters:

 The objective value of the solution.
-If no solution was found, this should be set to float('inf').
+If no feasible solution was found, this is set to float('inf').

 The termination status of the solver run.